oelna/twitter-likes-backup/README.md

 The files will be named after the tweet ID and, if possible, have a modification date of the tweet post timestamp.
 That can help looking up things.
 But in case the files are touched in any way, the mod date will be lost obviously.

+## Browsing

+I included an early alpha release of a frontend to browse the tweets, `index.php`.
+In its current state it only supports searching for a term and doesn't have any pagination support, so handle with care!

 ## Ending remarks

 That's it.
 This is everything I can tell you.